-Why asset managers measure client behaviour
+Why asset managers should measure client behavior

 Welcome to the final blog in a series on the advantages of behavioural benchmarking and how it is a positive step forward for all.